-Inputs 1-4 can be configured as Data Window selectors, Part Count triggers, or Scrap Count triggers in "Threshold Mode or "Cam Mode".
+Inputs 1-4 can be configured as data window inputs, or counter inputs "Threshold Mode or "Cam Mode".
 When set as a data window, the window is active when the input is switched to ground (On).
-These inputs are defined as part count triggers and scrap count triggers in "Link 5100-11 Rotary Transducer" mode, since data window on/off angles are entered on the operator terminal.
+These inputs are automatically defined as part count triggers and scrap count triggers in "Link 5100-11 Rotary Transducer" mode or "CAN Bus" mode, since data window on/off angles are entered on the operator terminal.
 The present function and on/off state of the inputs can be viewed in the Diagnose screen.